seamapi/docs/docs/device-guides/get-started-with-react-components-and-client-session-tokens.md

 export default (req, res) => {
   // Do authentication logic
-  const userId = req.auth.userId // from your internal authentication middleware
+  const userId = req.auth.userId

   // Pull any accounts associated with this user
   // You can also use connect webview ids, or just pass an empty array if you'd
-  // like the user to make the connect webviews themselves in the frontend! const accountsAssociatedWithUser = await getSeamConnectedAccounts(userId) // [{ seamConnectedAccountId: "..." }]
+  // like the user to make the connect webviews themselves in the frontend! const accountsAssociatedWithUser = [{ seamConnectedAccountId: "..." }]

   const seam = new Seam()